An octree-based sampling algorithm for analyzing big simulation data: Results

-The SVD is a matrix factorization that provides an optimal low-rank representation of data arranged in matrix form.
-If the sequence of flow states is arranged into a data matrix as a sequence of column vectors, the matrix of left-singular vectors, $\mathbf{U}$, represents spatial structures (equivalent to the so-called POD modes), while the matrix of right-singular vectors, $\mathbf{V}$, represents temporal importance.
-Both sets of vectors are sorted according to the singular values, $\mathbf{\Sigma}$, from most to least important.
-We provide a compact mathematical description in section (\ref{subsec:svd}).
-Comparing the SVDs computed with the original and reduced data matrices poses a challenging test that validates the suitability of $S^3$ data for analyzing dominant coherent structures.
 For the tandem configuration, the data matrix is constructed based on the local Mach number.
 We tested a variety of threshold values in the range $0.25 \leq \mathcal{M}_\mathrm{min} \leq 0.75$ and found a strong robustness of the modal decomposition with respect to the stopping criterion.
 For brevity, we only present POD modes (left-singular vectors) for the lowest threshold value.
-Fig.~(\ref{fig:modes_oat}) compares every second of the first 12 modes and the corresponding singular values $\sigma_i$ for $\mathcal{M}_{\mathrm{approx}} = 0.27$ (note that $\mathcal{M}_{\mathrm{approx}}$ can be slightly larger than $\mathcal{M}_\mathrm{min}$).
+Fig.~(\ref{fig:modes_oat}) compares every second of the first $12$ modes and the corresponding singular values $\sigma_i$ for $\mathcal{M}_{\mathrm{approx}}~=~0.27$ (note that $\mathcal{M}_{\mathrm{approx}}$ can be slightly larger than $\mathcal{M}_\mathrm{min}$).
 We show every second mode, since spatially periodic flow structures give rise to pairs of similar modes.
 Modes one to four encode the main shock motion and the associated boundary layer separation typical for buffet.
 Modes four and five represent periodic vortex shedding at the leading airfoil's trailing edge.
 Higher-order modes show a mixture of these two phenomena.
 For more details on the physical interpretation, we refer to the literature \cite{weiner_robust_2023,kleinert_wake_2023}.
 Despite the low threshold value, the modes are visually nearly indistinguishable, and the first six singular values differ only in the fourth significant digit.
 More precisely, the error is around $0.1\%$ for $\sigma_{1}$ and increases to $1.7\%$ for $\sigma_{11}$.
+We included a comparison for the first $100$ singular values in the appendix (\ref{fig:eigenvalues_oat}) for both $\mathcal{M}_\mathrm{min} = 0.25$ and $0.75$.
+The absolute as well as the cumulative error remain low for both threshold values.